 By default, we build out category archive pages pretty simply, with a title (which defaults to the name of the Category), description, subcategories (if there are any) and then a list of all posts in that category chronologically with the newest first.

-Examples: Daisybeet, If You Give a Blonde a Kitchen, Tea for Turmeric, Kim’s Cravings
+Examples: Daisybeet, If You Give a Blonde a Kitchen, Kim’s Cravings

 Enhanced Custom Fields